JimDesu/basis-lang/spec.md

 .msg Parse[String] : Net                       ; sibling of Disconnected, payload satisfies String class
 ```

-The exact surface syntax is tentative. *Open question: OQ-26.2.* See Appendix I.

 **Payload-class covariance across the hierarchy.** A child message's payload class must be a subclass of (or equal to) every payload-bearing ancestor's payload class along the path to the root (§4.8).
 The rule rests on the Liskov-covariance discipline at payload-class positions (§9.17): a value satisfying the child's payload class also satisfies the parent's payload class via standard class-system subsumption, so a parent-class handler engaging on a child-message failure binds the payload at the parent's payload class and operates on it through the parent's class operations.
 The bound value's static type is the spec's class — descendant payload classes' additional operations are not visible at parent-class handlers.
 The discipline keeps recovery handlers operating at the level of abstraction the handler declared, not at the engaged failure's potentially more-specific class.

 Messages form a **forest** — a collection of independent hierarchies, each rooted at a user-declared root.
 There is no language-imposed Top message, no universal ancestor analogous to Java's `Exception`.
 This is a deliberate design commitment.
 A universal ancestor invites generic catch-and-bind-anything practice, the very pattern that makes failure handling sloppy in languages that have one.
 The forest structure forces programs that bind a payload to commit to which hierarchies they understand.
 Code that wants to catch anything without binding can use the bare `|` form — that idiom is preserved without admitting Top as a type.

-A downstream module **cannot extend** the hierarchy of an imported message: it cannot add new children to a foreign root or to any imported descendant.
-The set of messages at-or-below a given message is fixed at the original declaration sites.
-This prevents a class of cross-module surprises, in which a `| SomeRoot t -> ...` handler in one module would be silently widened by another module adding new descendants to `SomeRoot`.
-The closure is **provisional**: legitimate cases (e.g., a library exposing an extensible hierarchy of error messages for downstream classification) are forbidden by the closed rule, and a relaxation under controlled conditions — perhaps an explicit "open hierarchy" declaration on the originating message — is being considered. *Open question: OQ-28.* See Appendix I.
+A downstream module **may extend** the hierarchy of an imported message by declaring new children of a foreign root or of any imported descendant.
+The failure-message hierarchy participates in the same coherence machinery as class instances (§9.15, §9.17): intra-module uniqueness, cross-module specificity ranking, orphan permissibility, import-time competition warning.
+Payload-class covariance (§4.8) keeps the extension safe — a parent-class handler observes any descendant's payload through the parent's class operations only, so new descendants cannot widen what a parent-class handler sees.

 A **failure set** is a set of messages.
 A command's signature carries a failure-set component declaring which messages the command may emit, expressed either as an explicit list or as the closure-at-or-below of a higher-level message.
 By convention, a set listing `Net` denotes "any message at-or-below `Net`"; a set listing several messages denotes the union of their respective at-or-below closures.